 What happens at this stage of the process?

-If your application is complete, we'll assess the evidence you've provided about your education and training and any other relevant experience you've told us about in your application.
+If your application is complete, we'll assess your regulated education and training and any other relevant education, training or experience.
 This step runs alongside the verification checks.

 Your application will be sent to two assessors from the part of the Register you are applying to.
 They'll consider all of the information you've submitted before making their recommendation.